Lithuania foreign minister self-isolates after French visit

 VILNIUS, Lithuania (AP) — Lithuanian Foreign Minister Linas Linkevicius will spend a week in isolation after having been in contact with two infected people who were part of the French delegation during last week’s visit by French President Emmanuel Macron, an official said Monday.

-Linkevicius has been tested for COVID-19 and authorities were waiting for the results to come back, said Rasa Jakilaitiene, a spokeswoman for the minister.
+Linkevicius was tested for COVID-19 and authorities said later that he had tested negative, according to Rasa Jakilaitiene, a spokeswoman for the minister.

 “The minister feels perfectly OK.
 He will remain in self-isolation and will work from home for the rest of the week,” Jakilaitiene told The Associated Press.
 “We are waiting for the test results (and) the ministry building was being disinfected.”